Emily Everett, author portrait

 Emily Everett

 Emily Everett is an editor and writer from western Massachusetts.
-Her short fiction appears in The Kenyon Review, Electric Literature, Tin House, and Mississippi Review.
+Her work appears in The New York Times Modern Love column, The Kenyon Review, Electric Literature, and Tin House.
 She is a Massachusetts Cultural Council Fellow in Fiction.
 Everett grew up on a small family dairy farm, studied English and music at Smith College, and studied abroad for a year at University College London.
 After graduating, she returned to London to do an M.A. in literature at Queen Mary University of London.
 She lived and worked in the UK from 2009 to 2013.
 Everett has been managing editor of The Common, a literary magazine based at Amherst College, since 2016.
 At The Common, she edits fiction, manages print and online production, and hosts the magazine’s podcast.
 All That Life Can Afford is her debut novel.

 All That Life Can Afford: Reese's Book Club